 Selected departures May to September 2017

 Fortified by buttery croissants and rich coffee, our exploration of this glorious region begins by boarding the narrow gauge ‘rack’ railway ascending nearly 900 metres (3,000 feet) from the valley floor to Montenvers' alpine meadows.
-Climbing through pine-scented forests, across viaducts, over meltwater streams and through cavernous tunnels, a sense of anticipation mounts … then the tip of Europe’s longest glacier appears.
+Climbing through pine-scented forests, across viaducts, over meltwater streams and through cavernous tunnels, a sense of anticipation mounts until the tip of Europe’s longest glacier appears.
 Seven kilometres of Mont Blanc’s ice and snow converge here, forming the “Mer de Glace” (‘Sea of Ice’).
+Rail ticket fare for journey is included here.

 Should you wish you can take a cable car for the spectacular ride towards the glacier surface.
 A cave is carved into the ice and touching its sides you really understand why glaciers promote so much erosion,while the adjacent Glaciorum is a fascinating exhibition explaining the processes of glaciation.
 Don’t forget to look out for Nutcrackers and Black Woodpeckers, deer, mountain goats and perhaps an Ibex.
 This afternoon is free to explore Chamonix.